Ernesto Geisel: Early life and family

 Ernesto Geisel was born in Bento Gonçalves, Rio Grande do Sul province.
-His father was Guilherme Augusto Geisel (born Wilhelm August Geisel), a German Brazilian teacher from Herborn who immigrated to the Empire of Brazil in 1883 at age 16.
-His mother was the homemaker Lydia Beckmann, born in Brazil in Teutônia colony to German parents from Osnabrück.
+His father was Guilherme Augusto Geisel (born Wilhelm August Geisel), a German teacher from Herborn who immigrated to the Empire of Brazil in 1883 at age 16.
+His mother was the homemaker Lydia Beckmann, born in Brazil in Teutônia, to German parents from Osnabrück.

 In Bento Gonçalves, where Ernesto was raised, there were only two families of German origin (Geisels and Drehers), and most of the population was composed of Italian immigrants.
 Remembering the contact with the local Italian immigrants during his childhood Geisel described the cultural contrasts between the strict and rigorous education that his German parents imposed compared to the freedom and more relaxed way of life of his Italian friends had that he admired.

 Geisel was raised in a Lutheran family, they belonged to the Evangelical Lutheran Church of Brazil, and his grandfather was a priest.
 He claimed to come from a relatively poor family of lower middle class.
 At home, Geisel spoke German as well as Portuguese because his father, who spoke Portuguese so well that he became a teacher of that language, did not want his children to speak Portuguese with a foreign accent.
 As an adult, Geisel reported that he was able to understand German but could not write it and had some difficulty speaking it.

 Geisel married Lucy Markus, the daughter of an army colonel, in 1940.
 They had a daughter, Amália Lucy (later a university professor), and a son, Orlando, from whose 1957 death in a train accident Geisel never completely recovered.
 His widow died in an automobile accident in March 2000.